-- a) an Australian registered company; or - b) trading under a registered business name in any Australian State or Territory; or - c) an Australian partnership or sole trader; - d) a foreign company licensed to trade in Australia; or - e) an owner of an Australian Registered Trade Mark; or - f) an applicant for an Australian Registered Trade Mark ; or - g) an association incorporated in any Australian State or Territory; or - h) an Australian commercial statutory body. - 2.
-Domain names in the net.au 2LD must: - a) exactly match, acronym or abbreviation of the registrant's company or trading name, organization or association name or trademark;; or - b) be otherwise closely and substantially connected to the registrant.
+- a) an Australian registered company; or - b) trading under a registered business name in any Australian State or Territory; or - c) an Australian partnership or sole trader; or - d) a foreign company licensed to trade in Australia; or - e) an owner of an Australian Registered Trade Mark; or - f) an applicant for an Australian Registered Trade Mark; or - g) an association incorporated in any Australian State or Territory; or - h) an Australian commercial statutory body.

+2. Domain names in the net.au 2LD must be:

+- a) an exact match, abbreviation or acronym of the registrant's name or trademark; or - b) be otherwise closely and substantially connected to the registrant.